 Chelsea School is well resourced to offer it’s learners great opportunities to be confident users of digital technology.
-We are a Google for Education school with sets of Chromebooks, laptops and iPads in each class Year 3 – 6.
-The Year 5 – 6 syndicate is optional BYOD, thus making digital learning more personal and available allowing students choice to take ownership of their learning.
+We are a Google Workspace for Education school with sets of Chromebooks, laptops and iPads in each class Year 3 – 6.
+Years 3- 6 are also optional BYOD, thus making digital learning more personal and available allowing students choice to take ownership of their learning.

 The Junior classes have sets of iPads that are used to enhance their learning.
 They share their learning using Seesaw, the Learning Journal.
-Other apps such as Puppet Pals, Wordcloud, Scratch, Chatterpix, Stop Motion, are used to create.
+Other apps such as Puppet Pals, Book Creator, ScratchJr, Stop Motion, Chatterpix, Wordcloud are used to create online projects.

 BYOD (Bring Your Own Device)